openfga/rfcs/20240328-queries-with-usersets.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

 - Given that the userset `document:1#viewer` is defined as the set that has the `viewer` relation with `document:1`, should we block application developers from writing the tuple `document:1#viewer@document:1#viewer` since the Write will become irrelevant?
+And if yes:
-And if yes, what error should we return?
+  - What error should we return?
+  - What do we do with tuples like these that have already been written?
 - How does this affect the [Read API](https://openfga.dev/api/service#/Relationship%20Tuples/Read)?
 The documentation says
     > The Read API will return the tuples for a certain store that match a query filter specified in the body of the request. [...] it only returns relationship tuples that are stored in the system and satisfy the query.

-    If a developer calls `Read(user=document:1#viewer, relation:viewer, object=document:1)` today, unless they previously wrote the tuple `document:1 # viewer @ document:1#viewer`, this query returns an empty result, even though the tuple will be assumed to exist.
+    If a developer calls `Read(user=document:1#viewer, relation:viewer, object=document:1)` today, unless they previously wrote the tuple `document:1 # viewer @ document:1#viewer`, this query returns an empty result, even though the query is an invariant that holds true.
+  - Should we update documentation to say that invariants are not returned?
 - How does this affect the [Expand API](https://openfga.dev/api/service#/Relationship%20Queries/Expand)?
+  - Should we update documentation to say that invariants are not returned?